 When it comes to global food, Canberra is bursting at the seams with restaurants to choose from.
 With many Asian cuisines represented all across town, from Thai to Japanese and fusion, Canberra foodies are spoiled for choice when planning a night out for dinner.

 Malaysian food is the ultimate in fusion cuisine, blending spice, culture and rich history.
-As a trade hub between Europe, the Middle East, India and China, over the centuries Malaysia’s cuisine has become a delicious amalgamation of all these cuisines.
+As a trade hub between Europe, the Middle East, India and China, over the centuries Malaysia’s cuisine has become a delicious amalgamation of all these culinary delights.
 Today, Malaysian food is rich, bold and a delicious reflection of its multi-ethnic population.

 Canberra is home to many Malaysian joints all across town, from sit-down restaurants to street-food style.
-If you’re craving Malaysian, you’ve come to the right place – in this article, we’ll break down a few things to look for in a great Malaysian restaurant, as well as a handy guide to some of Canberra’s favourites.
+If you’re craving Malaysian, you’ve come to the right place.
+In this article, we’ll break down a few things to look for in a great Malaysian restaurant, as well as a handy guide to some of Canberra’s favourites.

 What makes a great Malaysian restaurant?